sudeeprp/rapa-home/contribute.md

 ## Extract multi-lingual text from scanned books

 South India has many languages and scripts.
 Ancient scriptures are published in the same script as the language, or a different one.
 For example, Tamil literature could be written in Telugu script.
 A person familiar with Kannada and English may want to read it.

 Many of these are rare and published only once.
-Scanned copies will be available at sites like prapatti.org.
+Scanned copies are available at sites like prapatti.org and sadagopan.org.
+For instance, Parashara Bhatta's Bhagavad Guna Darpana

 ### Extract, standardize, index